apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 Arrow Optimization
 ------------------
-Apache Arrow is an in-memory columnar data format used in Spark to efficiently transfer data between JVM and Python processes.
+Apache Arrow is an in-memory columnar data format used in Spark to efficiently transfer data between Java and Python processes.
 Apache Arrow is disabled by default for Python UDTFs.

-To enable Arrow optimization, set ``spark.sql.execution.pythonUDTF.arrow.enabled`` to ``true``.
+Arrow can improve performance when each input row generates a large result table from the UDTF.

-Alternatively, you can specify the ``useArrow`` parameter when declaring the UDTF:
+To enable Arrow optimization, set the ``spark.sql.execution.pythonUDTF.arrow.enabled`` configuration to ``true``.
+You can also enable it by specifying the ``useArrow`` parameter when declaring the UDTF.

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python